 The cloud enterprise resource planning platform (ERP) could be the future.
 About eighty percent of organizations owned on-premise (legacy) ERP systems in 2009.
 About two to four years later, most companies had lost interest in legacy systems and were considering cloud ERP adoption.
 This included at least twenty percent of the best-performing medium-sized companies.

-According to the SMB Group’s 2016 report named The Business Technology Performance Connection for SMBs, a shift to the cloud ERP began as early as 2010 for some top-performing SMEs.
+According to the SMB Group’s 2016 report named The Business Technology Performance Connection for SMBs, a shift to cloud ERP began as early as 2010 for some top-performing SMEs.
 The Aberdeen Group has many resources suggesting that the cloud ERP has many benefits that make its future very bright.

 Some reports show that SMBs already using cloud ERP saw a seventeen percent rise in profitability in the past twenty-four months.
 Companies still using legacy systems got a nine percent profit increase within two years.
 Cloud ERP improves the delivery of automated notifications and real-time alerts to the status of each process.